Study in Norway from Nepal

 • Completion of higher secondary education (10+2) for bachelor’s programs

-• Bachelor’s degree with minimum GPA 2.8–3.0 for master’s programs
+• Bachelor’s degree with a minimum GPA of 2.8–3.0 for master’s programs

-• Relevant academic background depending on your chosen field
+• Relevant academic background, depending on your chosen field

 • Verified school/college transcripts and certificates